 - “Dirty” soups like beef vegetable are the perfect cold weather food.
-They help keep you hydrated by providing warmth to your core without having to burn calories, and they have a good mix of fast energy releasing carbohydrates, slow releasing proteins, and the slower releasing fats.
-Plus it tastes great.
+They help keep you hydrated by providing warmth to your core without having to burn calories, and they have a good mix of fast energy-releasing carbohydrates, slow-releasing proteins, and slower-releasing fats.
+Plus they tastes great.

 Loose is Better than Tight

 Insulation traps body heat in pockets of air.
 The more air you can trap the better the insulation will work.
-For that reason a loose fitting knit cap or beanie will work better than a baseball cap made of solid fabric.
-Tight fitting clothes compress the fabric and crush the little air pockets in the fabric.
+For that reason a knit cap or beanie will work better than a baseball cap made of solid fabric.
+Tight fitting clothes compress the fabric and reduce the presence of air pockets in the fabric.

-For example, mittens are better than gloves because they trap more air and expose more skin surface to radiate heat into the air pockets.
-They are also less restrictive which helps maintain good blood flow.
-A loose knit cap will work much better than a tight fitting beanie or a low crowned baseball cap that does not have any air space between your head and the top of the hat.
+For example, mittens are better than gloves because they trap more warm air and expose more skin surface area to radiate heat into the air pockets.
+They are also less restrictive, which helps maintain good blood flow.
+A fleece or knit cap will work much better than a tight beanie or a low-crowned baseball cap that does not have any air space between your head and the top of the hat.

 Editors Note: A version of this article first appeared in the March 2015 print issue of American Survival Guide.